-Despite having one of the most beautiful design in the series, the Oregon Trail Half Dollar is usually cited as the best example of the abuses which began to take place within commemorative coin programs.
+Despite having one of the most beautiful design in the series, the Oregon Trail Half Dollar (Buy on eBay) is usually cited as the best example of the abuses which began to take place within commemorative coin programs.
 Between the years 1926 and 1939, the coins were minted with eight different dates at three different mint facilities for varying prices, in an attempt to make as much money as possible.

 The obverse of the Oregon Trail Half Dollar was designed by Laura Gardin Fraser.
 It features a covered wagon drawn by two oxen moving west, towards the setting sun.
 The inscription “In God We Trust” appears above with “Oregon Trail Memorial” and the date below.
 (Officially, the US Mint states this as the obverse of the coin, although the designers of the coin and many collectors consider this the reverse of the coin.)

 The other side of the coin was designed by James Earle Fraser.
 The full figure of a Native American in headdress is shown.
 He stands before a map of the United States with the Oregon Trail marked, with his left hand outstretched to the east and a bow in his right hand spanning the continent.
 The inscriptions read “United States of America” and “Half Dollar”.

 The maximum authorized mintage for the program was set at a lofty 6 million pieces, which was the largest authorization for commemorative coin thus far.
 For the first year of issue coins were struck at the Philadelphia Mint and San Francisco Mint and offered by the Oregon Trail Memorial Association for $1 each.